naseefro/facebookpost-reactjs-material-ui-graphql/README.md

 # facebookpost-reactjs-material-ui-graphql
-its sample reactjs code for facebook post using nodejs,mongodb,graphql
+its sample reactjs code for facebook post using nodejs,mongodb,graphql.
+when you we press like,like will increase

 <p align="center">